How To Start Mountain Biking - Essential Safties - Tips and Equipment

 2. Essential Cycling Safety Gear:

 Safety should be your top priority when starting mountain biking.
 Invest in a well-fitting helmet designed specifically for off-road riding.
 Wear gloves to improve grip and protect your hands, and consider knee and elbow pads for added protection of your legs.
-As you progress, you may also want to consider eye protection as well, such as goggles or sunglasses, and durable clothing that provides comfort and freedom of movement during riding.
+As you progress, you may also want to consider eye protection as well, such as goggles or sunglasses, and durable cycling shorts that provides comfort and freedom of movement during riding.
 Read the ultimate guide on Cycling Safety Gear.

 3. Trail Selection: